EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 already, you can get your access credentials by registering for access at https://www.enterprisedb.com/user/register?destination=/repository-access-request

+### Local repository support

+Use `--enable-local-repo` to create a local package repository from which to ship packages to target instances.

+In environments with restricted network access, you can instead use `--use-local-repo-only` to create a local repository and disable all other package repositories on target instances, so that packages are installed only from the local repository.

+The page about [Local repository support](local-repo.md) has more details.

 ### Software versions

 You may optionally specify `--postgres-version 10` (the default) or